 The stylesheet produces well-formed HTML.
-Each opening tag is properly closed (for example, ...); empty tags use the XML empty element syntax
+Each opening tag is properly closed (for example, ...

-br/> instead of just

-br>.

 You can achieve useful results quickly by combining the power of:

 - Parameterized SQL statements to select information from Oracle Database - Industry-standard XML as a portable, interim data exchange format - XSLT to transform XML-based datagrams into any XML- or HTML-based format